d3netxer/teachosm-serverless-lambda/README.md

 1. User hits submit form button and the Lambda processes Google Captcha

-3. If Google Captcha sucessful, TeachOSM project page will send up to 3 post requests:
+3. If Google Captcha successful, TeachOSM project page will send up to 3 post requests:

 -a POST request is sent with the content:
   -before the POST request the form appends filename with datetime